Hyde Salon

 Hyde Salon stylist blow drying client hair in front of extension wall display

 The most noticeable shift occurred internally.
-Stylists value having professional images that accurately capture both their technical work and their personalities.
-When representation feels faithful, the team shares it confidently.
-That confidence matters in a service business where individual reputation and visible results are closely connected.
+Stylists began to see themselves and their work represented accurately, both in their technical skill and their personality.
+When representation feels faithful, the team shares it with confidence.
+In a service business, that matters.
+Individual reputation and visible results are closely connected, and consistent imagery reinforces both.

 Perhaps most importantly, the work has proven durable.
-Images produced several years ago remain in active use because they were created with clarity and longevity in mind.
-The effect is not a dramatic rebrand but a steady accumulation of alignment.
-Over time, that consistency has supported Hyde’s positioning as a professional, welcoming, and elevated salon within the Kansas City market.
+Images created years ago remain in active use because they were built with clarity and longevity in mind.
+The result is not a single moment of transformation, but a steady accumulation of alignment.
+Over time, that consistency has supported Hyde’s position as a professional, welcoming, and elevated salon within the Kansas City market.